DeanIsMe/SevSeg/README.md

 **8 Segment Pins** \- One for each of the seven segments plus the decimal point.

-#### Connections
+#### Arduino Connections

 All digit pins and segment pins can be connected to any of the Arduino's digital or analog pins; just make sure you take note of your connections!

+#### Current-limiting Resistors

-Don't forget that the display uses LEDs, so you should use current-limiting resistors in series with the digit pins.
+Don't forget that the display uses LEDs, so you should use current-limiting resistors in series with the *digit pins*.
 330 ohms is a safe value if you're unsure.
+If you use current-limiting resistors on the *segment pins* instead, then open up the SevSeg.h file and set RESISTORS_ON_SEGMENTS to 1 for optimal brightness.

 #### Hardware Configuration